therafibhuiyan/SQL-Command-Generator/README.md

 ## Use Online

-Check out the [live demo](https://muntasirarafat.github.io/SQL-Command-Generator/) to see the SQL Command Generator in action.
+Check out the [SQL Command Generator](https://muntasirarafat.github.io/SQL-Command-Generator/) to see the SQL Command Generator in action.

 ## Features